findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 ### `titleSelector: string` {#titleSelector}

-Title can be selected with passed CSS-selector.
+Title can be selected with passed CSS selector.

 ### `titleSelectorRegex: string` {#titleSelectorRegex}